uplimit/course-dbt/greenery/W2_README.md

 ---
 **(Part 2) Tests**

-1. Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above
-- What assumptions are you making about each model? (i.e. why are you adding each test?)
-- Did you find any “bad” data as you added and ran tests on your models?
-- How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
+1. Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above.
+What assumptions are you making about each model? (i.e. why are you adding each test?).
+Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
-- Apply these changes to your github repo

 I did not deep dive into tests this week but I did notice that there were a handful of users who were in the `users` source model but never ordered anything.
 So I created a test on the `int_user_orders` model to see where `order_id` is `not null`.
 I think these users could be removed from the users table.